 Change to Either a Non-Androgenic

-Published Journal of Sexual Medicine on line Sept 13, 2013
+Published, Journal of Sexual Medicine online September 12, 2013

 Combined oral contraceptive pills (COC) contain both an oestrogen and a progestin.
 Some contain a progestin that has testosterone-like action (androgenic) and others contain a progestin that acts as an anti-androgen.
 Pills with anti-androgen progestins are often prescribed for women with acne or excess body pair, and are very often used for women with polycystic ovarian syndrome.